-represent the alluvial fan and plain, lacustrine, and fluvial conditions that dominated the Sevier foreland basin during the Late Cretaceous and Early Eocene.
-Eocene Green River strata record inundation of the basin by Lake Uinta, and the volcaniclastic Goldens Ranch Formation is representative of the widespread volcanism that was occurring throughout Utah during Oligocene time.
-Two small igneous intrusions (also were mapped as were unconsolidated surficial lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits ranging in age from Late Tertiary to Recent.
+represent the alluvial fan and plain, lacustrine, and fluvial were prevalent in environments conditions that dominated the Sevier foreland basin during the Late 🦟 western parts of the Formation Cretaceous and Early Eocene.
+Eocene Green River strata records the inundation of the basin by Lake Uinta, and the volcaniclastic Goldens and associated Delimentation ecords Ranch Formation is representative of the widespread volcanism that was in western (late EDcene - Olicocene occurring throughout Utah during Oligocene time.
+Two small igneous It hornblende monzonite porphyry intrucle Inrussic stratin. intrusions also were mapped as were unconsolidated surficial deposits nexting lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits vironments are present ranging in age from Late Tertiary to Recent.